Switch Ports Overview¶

 // SWITCH-A PORT 1 = ETH1 PORT 2 = ETH2 PORT 3 = ETH3 PORT 4 = ETH4 PORT 9 = UPLINK 1 PORT 10 = UPLINK 2 // SWITCH-B PORT 5 = ETH5 PORT 6 = ETH6 PORT 7 = ETH7 PORT 8 = ETH8

 ETH1-4 can talk to each other and to the LAGG uplink.
-PORT9-10 are members of this switch…this is required for this switch to have uplink to pfSense.
+PORT9-10 are members of this switch…this is required for this switch to have uplink to pfSense® Plus software.

 ETH5-8 can talk to each other but because PORT9-10 are not included as members, clients connecting to ETH5-8 can only talk to other clients on ETH5-8.
-They will not be able to reach the SoC where ix2 and ix3 are defined, so they never reach pfSense.
-This can be useful if you want a device other than pfSense to act as the primary uplink for those connected clients.
+They will not be able to reach the SoC where ix2 and ix3 are defined, so they never reach the pfSense® Plus software.
+This can be useful if you want a device other than a pfSense® Plus firewall to act as the primary uplink for those connected clients.

 Since WAN and LAN are assigned to lagg0.4090 and lagg0.4091, if Port VLAN Mode is enabled, be sure to update the LAN and WAN interface assignment to reference the appropriate VLAN.
 Also remember to create the new VLANs with lagg0 as the parent interface.